 Among some of the weaker episodes of the first half of the show's second season is episode six simply titled "Halloween".
 This episode centers around the traditional elements of the holiday.
-From the costumes that people chose, to taking kids out for trick or treating.
+From the costumes that people choose to taking kids out to trick or treat.
 This episode is not only fun but also provides a lot of insight and character development for Buffy and her friends Willow and Xander.

 Like Xander, Willow is also searching for some confidence.
 She starts out in a somewhat revealing outfit only to put a ghost sheet over herself.
 Buffy tells her that if she wants people to notice her then she can't be shy and hide.
 Once she is turned into a ghost she is back in the skimpy outfit underneath.
+Since Buffy and Xander have no memory of who they actually are, Willow has to take charge and figure out what's going on.
 By the end of the episode, she has gained some confidence in herself.
 When she is returned back to her body in the ghost sheets, she simply takes it off and walks down the street in stride.

 "Halloween" is a great episode that has fun with its theme and is probably the best of the three Halloween episodes.
 It's fun, it's got a great plot, great character work and really plays with the inherent campiness of the show.